History of music in the biblical period: String instruments

 Another stringed instrument of the harp class, and one also used by the ancient Greeks, was the lyre.
 A similar instrument was the lute, which had a large pear-shaped body, long neck, and fretted fingerboard with head screws for tuning.
 Coins displaying musical instruments, Bar Kochba Revolt coinage, were issued by the Jews during the Second Jewish Revolt against the Roman Empire of 132–135 AD.

 In addition to those, there was the psaltery, another stringed instrument which is referred to almost thirty times in Scripture.
 According to Josephus, it had twelve strings and was played with a quill, not with the hand.
 Another writer suggested that it was like a guitar, but with a flat triangular form and strung from side to side.

 Wind instruments

-Among the wind instruments used in the biblical period were the cornet, flute, horn, organ, pipe, and trumpet.
+Among the wind instruments used in the biblical period were the flute, horn, organ, pipe, and trumpet.

 There were also silver trumpets and the double oboe.
 Werner concludes that from the measurements taken of the trumpets on the Arch of Titus in Rome and from coins, that "the trumpets were very high pitched with thin body and shrill sound".
 He adds that in War of the Sons of Light Against the Sons of Darkness, a manual for military organization and strategy discovered among the Dead Sea Scrolls, these trumpets "appear clearly capable of regulating their pitch pretty accurately, as they are supposed to blow rather complicated signals in unison."